 Systems on modules (SOMs) and single-board computers (SBCs)

-Systems on Modules (SOMs) and Single-Board Computers (SBCs) introduce simplicity and intelligence to embedded IoT systems.
-SOMs enhance design usability and integration with various computer applications, finding applications in medical imaging, precision agriculture, and electric vehicles.
-Meanwhile, SBCs, encompassing memory, microprocessors, I/O, and connectivity on a single circuit board, are utilized in various domains.
+SOMs and SBCs bring simplicity and intelligence to embedded IoT systems.
+SOMs make it easier to design and integrate with computer applications, and they find uses in areas like medical imaging, precision agriculture, and electric vehicles.
+On the other hand, SBCs combine memory, microprocessors, I/O, and connectivity on a single circuit board, and they are used in many different fields.

 Fitbit

-Wearable technology, such as the Fitbit, monitors physical activity, heart rate, and sleep quality, offering feedback and recommendations for improved health and fitness.
-The Tesla Model 3 exemplifies a smart car with sensors, cameras, and software for autonomous driving, parking, and cloud communication.
+Wearable technology, like the Fitbit, tracks your physical activity, heart rate, and sleep quality.
+It provides feedback and suggestions to help you improve your health and fitness.
+Meanwhile, the Tesla Model 3 is a cutting-edge car equipped with sensors, cameras, and software.
+These features enable autonomous driving, parking, and cloud communication.

 Tesla Model 3